-Charles Taylor Hickman was born in Taylortown, Pennsylvania, on March 4, 1876, to Isaac Newton Hickman and Josephine Estelle Taylor Hickman.
+Charles Taylor Hickman was born in Taylortown, Pennsylvania, on May 4, 1876, to Isaac Newton Hickman and Josephine Estelle Taylor Hickman.
 He was the second of the couple's three children.
 His mother's family was so prominent in the area that Hickman's hometown (a tiny village near the college town of Morgantown, West Virginia) was named after them.
 From family lore we know that Charlie's father, a carpenter and farm hand, played baseball and taught the game to his son.
 Throughout his career, Charlie returned to his father's orchard to personally select trees for use in his bats, shipping the lumber off to Louisville for manufacture.
 He was educated in his home county's public schools and went on to nearby West Virginia University in 1895.
 There he studied law, played baseball, and was a classmate and friend of legendary football coach Fielding Yost.
-Hickman was an early student--athlete and was compensated with board, books, and $10 per month.
-Though West Virginia was on the other side of the Mason--Dixon Line, it was a scant dozen or so miles from Hickman's hometown.
+Hickman was an early student-athlete and was compensated with board, books, and $10 per month.
+Though West Virginia was on the other side of the Mason-Dixon Line, it was a scant dozen or so miles from Hickman's hometown.
 Charlie would make Morgantown his home for the rest of his life.

 Hickman started at college as a catcher but was switched to the box when his pitching skill was realized.
 He turned professional in 1896 as a pitcher and part-time outfielder for New Castle (Pennsylvania) in the Inter-State League.
 The following season, then as a full-time pitcher, he split among West Virginia University, New Castle, and the Boston Beaneaters after being signed by Frank Selee on July 19.
 He tried the outfield as well as pitching, but saw little action in three years at Boston, during which the right-hander also spent time with Rochester (New York) and Providence of the Eastern League.
 His arm failed midway through the 1899 season, essentially ending his pitching days.
-These were championship years in Boston, and his club traveled to Cuba to support United States troops fighting in the Spanish--American War.
+These were championship years in Boston, and his club traveled to Cuba to support United States troops fighting in the Spanish-American War.
 While there he met and formed a lasting friendship with Teddy Roosevelt.

 In 1900 Hickman moved to New York, where the Giants installed him at third base, his first regular position as a professional.
 He responded by blossoming as a strong hitter, though he also became a defensive liability.
-He once hit in 27 straight games for the Giants, but also committed a 86 errors in just 120 games at the hot corner, still the major league record.
-His offensive production dropped a bit in 1901 as he was tried at every position except catcher for the cellar-dwelling Giants, including nine games as a pitcher.
+He once hit in 27 straight games for the Giants, but also committed 86 errors in just 120 games at the hot corner, the 20th century major league record.
+His offensive production dropped a bit in 1901 as he was tried at every position except catcher for the seventh place Giants, including nine games as a pitcher.
 Before the 1902 season, Hickman jumped to the Boston Americans, but spent less than two months there before he was traded to Cleveland for first baseman Candy LaChance.

 It was at Cleveland that Charlie Hickman came into his own, as he established his reputation as a talented and feared hitter and became a favorite of the fans.
 He had perhaps his finest season at the bat in 1902, leading the American League in hits and total bases and becoming the team's regular first baseman.
 Though still not sure-handed--he committed 40 errors--his miscues were forgiven because of his hitting.
 He had a career-best .361 average and ranked among the league's leaders in most offensive categories, including home runs (tied for second with 11), RBI (second with 110), and slugging percentage (third at .539).
 During that season he, along with mates Bill Bradley and Nap Lajoie became the first American League trio to hit consecutive home runs.
 In 1903 Hickman enjoyed another outstanding season, batting .295 with 12 home runs and 97 RBI (the latter two figures each ranked second in the league).